 My interest in modeling the spatial distribution of species based on their habitat requirements stems from dissertation work in the Oregon Western Cascades.
 In this study, I examined the correlation between physical components of the environment and the spatial transition of old-growth forest types.
 I found that although temperature was a major correlate with community composition at the landscape level, variability in soil moisture and snowpack was more important in shaping the vegetation distribution.
 The implications severely complicate efforts to predict how these forests may respond to climate change scenarios.
 As a major product of this research, I developed a series of novel sampling and analytic approaches to extrapolate fine-grain environmental variability in temperature and soil moisture to the larger scales typical of resource management and environmental policy.
 These spatially implicit models allow for ready visualization within a GIS framework.
 Additionally, I helped to develop improved GIS-algorithms for generating radiation estimates in mountainous landscape using only digital terrain data.
 Work continues on this project with an emphasis on generating better spatial models of variability in snowpack and on identifying biological mechanisms of species turnover at the ecotone level.
 I also have ongoing analyses examining changes in forest bird and wetland communities in the state and national parks of Virginia, Maryland, and Washington, D.C.

 The habitat modeling techniques that I use offer many opportunities for student research.
 Recent student projects include: Nadia Bukach – an invasive tree species in a National Park of Maryland, Megan Sebasky – an herb species endemic to high elevation lakes of the western U.S., and Carly Vendegna – dominant forest community types in the Pacific Cascades.
-Tiho Kostadinov has been working in the lab as a post-doc using a combination of field data and remote sensing imagery to examine the importance of changing snow packs in the Pacific Northwest on plant species distributions.
+Tiho Kostadinov worked in the lab as a post-doc using a combination of field data and remote sensing imagery to examine the importance of changing snow packs in the Pacific Northwest on plant species distributions.

 A third primary research interest of my lab is on the landscape controls of hydrologic processes.
 One focus of this research is on improving the scientific understanding and predictability of the relationship between mine reclamation and flooding.
 Surface mining is the dominant driver of land cover change in the central Appalachian Mountains.
 Reclamation, the federally mandated replacement of mining overburden to approximate original contours, has likely not resulted in restoration of pre-mining hydrology, though this has been poorly studied.
 Our model results for small watersheds in western Maryland indicate that changes in flood frequency and intensity induced from mine reclamation do not match those predicted from either forest harvesting or urbanization studies.
 More broadly, I have a strong interest in how society has acted to promote the increased the mobility of water, energy, materials, and organisms in urban watersheds.
 I have ongoing studies investigating the patterns of development within the James River and Potomac River basins and how this development affects watershed hydrology.
 My lab is particularly interested in the ecosystem effects of exurban development.

 I also work closely with the National Park Service on there natural resource assessment programs, including published assessments for Colonial National Historical Park and Petersburg National Battlefield.
 I work closely with the Inventory and Monitoring (I&M) program, especially with the National Capital Region group of parks: (1) to develop and refine their monitoring protocol for remote sensing; (2) to construct ecosystem-based conceptual and quantitative models that effectively communicate monitoring principles and data through conceptual diagrams; and (3) inventory wetland resources using remote sensing and field data.
 In related work, I conducted a prioritization scheme for sites in the Northeast U.S. for potential listing as National Natural Landmarks (NNLs).
 My lab is currently working on developing a prioritized list for sites in the Southeast U.S. We have conducted site-specific evaluations that have led to the national listing of the Nottingham Serpentine Barrens, PA, Ice Mountain, WV, and Albany Pine Bush, NY as new National Natural Landmarks.
 We are awaiting decision from the NPS Advisory board on the evaluation of a fourth site in Bear Rocks Plateau, WV.
 All of these projects have provided excellent student research opportunities.
-For example, a summary of the James River work was featured in the UR Alumni Magazine.

 Lookingbill, T., K. Engelhardt, C. Geraghty*, N. Hatchel, & D. Kitchen.
 2018.
 Fort Monroe National Monument: Natural Resource Condition Assessment.
 Natural Resource Report NPS/FOMR/NRR—2018/1604.
 National Park Service, Fort Collins, Colorado.